91nunocosta/todolist/README.md

 - [ ] A task in the TODO list should be able to handle being moved to more than one task away from its current position

-i.
-Return proper errors with corresponding HTTP codes
+- [x] Return proper errors with corresponding HTTP codes

 Note: You can think of this as an API endpoint that will be used to handle the drag and drop feature of a TODO list application

-ii.
-All endpoints should return JSON responses.
+- [x] All endpoints should return JSON responses.

 # How to run unit tests locally